Excited-State Quantum Chemistry on Qumode-Based Processors via Variational Quantum Deflation: Abstract

 \section{Abstract}

 Variational quantum algorithms on bosonic quantum processors are an emerging paradigm for quantum chemistry calculations, exploiting the natural alignment between molecular structure and harmonic oscillator-based hardware.
 We introduce the qumode-based variational quantum deflation framework (QumVQD) for finding both electronic and vibrational excited state energies on qumode-based architectures.
-For electronic structure, we incorporated particle number conservation constraints via Fock basis Hamming weight filtering.
-This symmetry enforcement achieves a significant reduction in computational overhead, scaling the Hilbert space dimension as O$M \choose n_e$ rather than O$(2^M)$ for $M$ spin orbitals and $n_e$ electrons.
-We validate the approach through electronic structure calculations on \ce{H2}, achieving agreement with full configuration interaction (FCI) using the STO-3G basis within chemical accuracy across potential energy surfaces.
-Extending to vibrational structure, we combine QumVQD with Hamiltonian fragmentation based on Bogoliubov transforms, computing \ce{CO2} and \ce{H2S} vibrational eigenstates to spectroscopic accuracy with entangling gate counts 1-2 orders of magnitude lower than analogous qubit-based algorithms.
-We performed noise characterization using amplitude-damping models and gate-fidelity analysis, which demonstrates enhanced error resilience due to reduced circuit depth compared to qubit-based algorithms.
-Together, these results highlight the potential of bosonic quantum devices for advancing computational chemistry, particularly in areas where qubit-based devices struggle.
+We validate the approach through electronic structure calculations on \ce{H2} and linear \ce{H4}, where we introduce Hamming-weight filtering of the Fock basis to enforce particle number conservation and eliminate spurious eigenstates by reducing the required Hilbert space, which reduces the required number of qumodes in turn.
+We achieve agreement with full configuration interaction (FCI) using the STO-3G basis set within the chemical accuracy threshold at most points along the potential energy surfaces.
+Extending to the vibrational structure, we combine QumVQD with an existing Hamiltonian fragmentation approach based on Cartan subalgebra, allowing us to compute the vibrational eigenenergies of \ce{CO2} and \ce{H2S} to spectroscopic accuracy with per-fragment circuits that scale as $\mathcal{O}(N)$ in single-qumode gates and $\mathcal{O}(N^2)$ in beam-splitter gates for $N$ qumodes.
+For the case of \ce{CO2}, we get total gate counts more than an order of magnitude smaller than those reported for qubit-based vibrational algorithms at this system size.
+These results demonstrate that bosonic quantum devices are a viable platform for excited-state quantum chemistry, particularly for vibrational problems where qubit-based methods incur substantial boson-to-qubit mapping overhead.